Zeta36/ChassChatGPT/README.md

 # ChassChatGPT
 Chess ChatGPT is a Python program that allows you to play chess against a computer opponent using console input.
 The program integrates with OpenAI's ChatGPT model to provide intelligent moves and game analysis.
+Choose your color, make your moves, and receive suggestions from the AI assistant.
+The program supports both random moves and AI-powered moves.
+Enhance your chess skills and enjoy playing the game with this interactive and educational chess assistant.